Last Updated on September 6, 2023 by Tim Wells

-One of the features in Plex I use most often is Collections, but it’s a feature often overlooked by new users.
+One of the features in Plex I use most often is Collections, but it’s often overlooked by new users.
 They’re an incredible way to help you organize and group all your media.

 So when you want to watch something, you spend less time searching and more time watching.

-However, it can be challenging to get started with collections and create ones that take your Plex library to the next level.
+However, getting started with collections and creating ones that take your Plex library to the next level can be challenging.

 This guide is here to help get you started.